Part of our tough money questions series

 Start by having a conversation with them about their money.
 Understand their finances, their health insurance and any long-term care policies they have in place.
 If they don’t have the assets to ensure their financial security, consider enlisting the help of extended family, if possible.

 Think about what other expenses you’ll have.
-For example, if older family members need caregiving beyond what you're able to provide physically, you may need to pay for home health care providers.
+For example, if older family members need caregiving beyond what you're able to provide physically, you may need to hire home health care providers.

 Or you may even want to change your living arrangements, moving to a larger home or apartment, or adding onto your home.

-Consider talking to a financial advisor who can help you with your own personal financial plan, making sure you consider the added responsibility of supporting other family members.
+Consider talking to a financial professional who can help you with your own personal financial plan, making sure you consider the added responsibility of supporting other family members.

-Your advisor can also review your disability coverage and life insurance.
+Your financial professional can also review your disability coverage and life insurance.
 “As the breadwinner, you have a larger family depending on your income.
-Make sure you cover all the gaps so your family is on solid ground, financially, if something were to happen to you,” Abdel Jaber says.
+Make sure you cover all the gaps so your family is on solid ground, financially, if something were to happen to you,” Ziyadeh says.